JanaSperschneider/LOCALIZER/README.md

 cd LOCALIZER_1.0.4
 ```

 2. For the EMBOSS installation, you need to switch to the Scripts directory and unpack, configure and make.
-Alternatively, if you are on a computer cluster and EMBOSS is already installed, you can change the variable PEPSTATS_PATH to the EMBOSS location on the machine you are using, then skip this step.
+Alternatively, if you are on a computer cluster and EMBOSS is already installed, you can change the variable PEPSTATS_PATH in the LOCALIZER.py script to the EMBOSS location on the machine you are using.
 ```
 cd Scripts
 tar xvf emboss-latest.tar.gz